ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/README.md

 - **analytics_example/** - This is an example of Privacy Preserving data analytics with the Certifier framework.
 This sample application demonstrates how to conduct privacy preserving data analytics with the Certifier Framework on Open Enclave (OE).

+- **multidomain_simple_app/** - This is a version of the stand-alone sample simple_app program and shows how to use the Certifier APIs where the client and server apps belong to two different security domains.
+Each certifies to their home domain's certifier but they also certify to another Certifier Service.

 ----
 # run_example.sh - Setup and run test for sample application programs